anthony-S93/watching/README.md

 ```text
 watching [{-n | --interval} <time_seconds>] [{-h | --help}] [{-w | --no-wrap}] [{-t | --no-title}] <cmd> [args]
 ```
+### Options
+- `-n`, `--interval`

+  The watch interval.
+Takes precedence over the `WATCH_INTERVAL` environment variable.
+- `-w`, `--no-wrap`

+  Turn off line wrapping.
+Long lines will be truncated instead of wrapped to the next line.

+- `-t`, `--no-title`

+  Turn off the heading normally shown at the top of the screen.

 ### Key Controls
 - `j` to scroll down
 - `k` to scroll up